 If they win by two or more the action succeeds in style, giving the character an added bonus.
 If they tie, the action still succeeds, but at a minor cost.
 If they lose, the player can still opt to have the action succeed, but in the process they incur some kind of major cost.

-Combat ("Conflict") uses these basic rules, having everyone attack in turn order.
+Combat itself is resolved as an opposed roll between the attacker and defender.
 Damage comes in two forms: Stress (essentially "hit points") and Consequences.
 Consequences represent serious injuries, and are essentially negative Aspects that the player gains.